RodrigoGama1902/better-bound-box/docs/source/usage.rst

 Usage
 =====

-There is two ways of using this library, you can directly use the :class:`~better_bound_box.bound_box.BoundBox` class, or just use all utility functions from :mod:`~better_bound_box.utils`, the differences will be explained later in this page.
+There is two ways of using this Blender submodule, you can directly use the :class:`~better_bound_box.bound_box.BoundBox` class, or just use all utility functions from :mod:`~better_bound_box.utils`, the differences will be explained later in this page.